handrew/browserpilot/readme.md

     - An `InstructionCompiler` is used to parse user input into semantically cogent blocks of actions.

-### 🎉 Finished
+## 🎉 Finished
+0.2.2
+- ChatGPT support.

+0.2.1
+- Dict support for loading instructions.

+0.2.0
-- [x] 🎬 a `Studio` CLI which helps iteratively test prompts!
+- 🎬 a `Studio` CLI which helps iteratively test prompts!
-- [x] JSON loading.
+- JSON loading.
-- [x] Basic iframe support.
+- Basic iframe support.

+<0.2.0
-- [x] GPTSeleniumAgent should be able to load prompts and cached successful runs in the form of yaml files.
+- GPTSeleniumAgent should be able to load prompts and cached successful runs in the form of yaml files.
 InstructionCompiler should be able to save instructions to yaml.
-- [x] 💭 Add a summarization capability to the agent.
+- 💭 Add a summarization capability to the agent.
-- [x] Demo/test something where it has to ask the LLM to synthesize something it reads online.
+- Demo/test something where it has to ask the LLM to synthesize something it reads online.
-- [x] 🚨 Figured out how to feed the content of the HTML page into the GPT-3 context window and have it reliably pick out specific elements from it, that would be great!
+- 🚨 Figured out how to feed the content of the HTML page into the GPT-3 context window and have it reliably pick out specific elements from it, that would be great!

 ## 🚨 Disclaimer 🚨